 Shilat’s story added a new layer to previous stories.
 She opened with a description of how she used to “distribute” her children when they were sick so she could go to her work in a preschool.
 She went on to mention the pangs of guilt that made her wonder why she did that.
 It led me, as the interviewer, to expect her to state her insights, but this did not come.

 “When my children were little ... whenever they were sick, I would pass them on to my grandmother, a babysitter, a neighbor, the main thing was that I would go to the preschool.
 A mother will not miss a single day of work if her child is ill. ... today, when I look at it, I say: Why?
 Why did I do that?
 But I keep doing it. ...
 You see?
 It’s such a crazy thing.
 It’s not only my own children.
-I also bring myself down, for the sake of children in the preschool.”
+I also ignore my own needs, for the sake of children in the preschool.”

-Although Shilat summed up with the words “I also bring myself down for the sake of children in the preschool,” I saw in her story an individualistic spark of someone who strives for professional success and recognition.
+Although Shilat claimed that she ignored her own needs for the sake of the preschool, I saw in her story an individualistic spark of someone who strives for professional success and recognition.
 She seems to be consistently following her professional path and not allowing anything to divert her.

 In this section, I presented a central conflict that ostensibly forces female educators to choose between their own children and their “borrowed” children in the educational system.
 All the women in the current study said they choose their “borrowed” children and go to work even when their own children need them by their side.
 On subsequent readings, I concluded that the choice is not between their own children and the children under their responsibility, but between staying in the private sphere and caring for their own children informally (as any grandmother or babysitter can do) or going out into the public sphere to contribute their skills, and strengthen their professionalism and ultimately themselves.
 The desire to be an influential and consistent figure in the lives of the students in the kindergarten or elementary school caused them to return from maternity leave on time (without extending their leave) and to give up on sick days.
-The study “Professional Challenges to Women as Educators and Mothers” found that women working in early childhood education perceive their role as extremely important due to the segment of the population with which they are involved; as one interviewee noted: “Children are our most valuable asset” (Galili 2020).
+Galili (2020) found that women working in early childhood education perceive their role as extremely important due to the segment of the population with which they are involved; as one interviewee noted: “Children are our most valuable asset” (Galili 2020).

 Between Mother and Teacher: Female Educators’ Identification with Their Own Children’s Teachers